chriskirknielsen/2020/src/en/posts/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 {% endraw %}
 ```

 The `jsmin` filter now runs once on the same piece of code instead of running on every single page using this layout.
 It’s a minor optimisation, for sure, but it does make my build time non-trivially faster, so I’ll take it.
-Given I have 2 scripts and about 80 pages, that's running it twice instead of 160 times, so technically 4000% faster, I guess?
+Given I have 2 scripts and about 80 pages, that's running it twice instead of 160 times, so technically an improvement of 98.75%, I guess?
 Someone who is good at maths please help me calculate this.
 My statistic is dying.

 ### Uh oh, it’s looping